|HISTORY||MATCH APPLICATION||HEROES INC.||ADDITIONAL INFORMATION|

 Started by Tennessee Slim at the Potomac Rangers club, the Cops & Cowboys matches were created with the goal of providing an interesting and enjoyable opportunity to interact with the local Police Officers and First Responders that do so much for our communities.
 After Tennessee Slim moved back to Tennessee, that tradition was picked up by Martin Blake, aka Wingdinger, when he transplanted those matches to the Thurmont Conservation and Sportsman’s Club in Thurmont, Maryland, the host of the Thurmont Rangers club.
 Carrying that tradition forward, in 2016 these matches moved to their present location and are now run by the Damascus Wildlife Rangers and their host, the Wildlife Achievement Chapter of the Izaak Walton League of America.

-After a year hiatus due to the Covid pandemic, on Saturday, 30 October, 2021, we return with the Wildlife Rangers 5th Annual Cops & Cowboys match which will be held on the grounds of the Wildlife Achievement Chapter of the Izaak Walton League of America located at 26430 Mullinix Mill Rd, Mt Airy, MD, 21771.
-The match will consist of 6 courses of fire, three that will be Police oriented and three that will have a Cowboy theme.
+Next match will be on Saturday, October 26, 2024, the Wildlife Rangers 8th Annual Cops & Cowboys and will be held on the grounds of the Wildlife Achievement Chapter of the Izaak Walton League of America located at 26430 Mullinix Mill Rd, Mt Airy, MD, 21771.
+The match will consisted of 6 courses of fire, three that will be Police oriented and three that will have a Cowboy theme.

 The match fee is $25 and includes a delicious lunch prepared by Boy Scout Troop 945 and each Pre-Registered shooter will also receive an engraved shooters badge.
 Although we will accept walk-ins, we greatly encourage Pre-Registration so we can adequately prepare for lunch and plan for the expected number of shooters, and it’s the only way to get your personalized shooters badge.
 All entry fees will be donated to an organization that supports the widows and children of police officers and firefighters that have fallen in the line of duty, and again this year it will be Heroes, Inc.